Virgin Media TV review 2021

-By Dan Howdle | Thursday, February 13th 2020
+By Dan Howdle | Tuesday, May 4th 2021

-In 2020, Virgin TV rivals Sky's TV service both in terms of quality and quantity of content, with the added bonus that you won't need a satellite dish.
+In 2021, Virgin TV rivals Sky's TV service both in terms of quality and quantity of content, with the added bonus that you won't need a satellite dish.
 But is Virgin TV actually any good?
 Let's take a look.

-|Number of channels||Up to 270+|
+|Number of channels||Up to 230+|

 |Can bundle with broadband?||Yes|

-|Set-top box||Virgin V6|
+|Set-top box||Virgin TV 360|

 |Prices from||£53 per month|

 Same goes for Sky's movie service: Sky Cinema.
-Not quite as expensive as Sky Sports (nothing is as expensive as Sky Sports), Sky Cinema gives you access to over 1,500 films at any given time, spread over 11 channels, with most available to watch any time you like on catch-up.
+Not as expensive as Sky Sports (nothing is as expensive as Sky Sports), Sky Cinema gives you access to over 1,500 films at any given time, spread over 11 channels, with most available to watch any time you like on demand.
 It's a hell of a lot of movies, and well worth the money, but if you already subscribe to Netflix and/or Amazon Prime, perhaps somewhat less so.

 Just like Sky there are a host of premium channels you can subscribe to individually for those with special interests.
 Channels like MUTV (Manchester United's own channel), Liverpool FC TV, BoxNation (boxing), as well as a host of specialist international and foreign language channels.